SerenicuS/MommySuite/readme.md

 # 🦀 MommySuite: Rust-Based Systems Ecosystem
-> *A Custom Shell, Compiler, and Standard Library written in Rust & C.*
+> *A Custom Shell, Compiler, and Standard Library written in Rust.*

 ## 🤔 Why did I create this unhinged masterpiece?
 As a student who wants to learn system concepts, I want to understand how each system feature *actually* works.
 Building a terminal seemed like a good way to learn, but I wanted to go deeper.